 According to the US Travel Association, more than 30 million adults say they have traveled with a pet on a trip of 50 miles or more.
 The International Pet and Animal Transportation Association adds that more than two million pets and other live animals are transported by air every year in the U.S. and more than four million worldwide.
-Dogs and cats are ranked as the top travel companions, the overwhelming majority travels primarily by vehicle and very few by air.
+Dogs and cats are ranked as the top travel companions.

-Flying Fluffy or driving Miss Daisy are no easy feats, however, and involve a lot of planning, both beforehand and on the road or in the air.
+Although the overwhelming majority of pets travel primarily by vehicle, flying Fluffy or driving Miss Daisy are no easy feats and involve a lot of planning, both beforehand and on the road or in the air.

 Never fear, however, for FTF has compiled a helpful list of doggie-dos and doggie-don’ts for safe travel with pets:

 1. Talk to Your Veterinarian About Safe Travel with Pets